TagineerDai/LibHIR/README.md

 };
 ```

-  Once there are task with predicted value differ from float for regression and one-hot vector for classification, you could modify the declaration of ylist and hat_y.
-In function `HIRRecord::PredictSaving()`, the hat_y would be saved as a float number or one-hot vector for each record.
-Rewrite the function to save output once developing your own application.
+  If predicted results of a new task do not have the format of float or one-hot vector, you can modify the declaration of ylist and hat_y.
+In function `HIRRecord::PredictSaving()`, the hat_y can be saved as a float value or one-hot vector for each record.
+Please rewrite the function to save prediction when developing your own task.

 #### HIRModel

-  The module HIRModel contains the parameter and gradient buffer of HIR model, and operations on it.
-The declaration of HIRModel is as follows:
+  The module HIRModel contains parameters, the gradient buffer and operations of HIR model.
+The declaration of HIRModel is as follows.

 ```cpp
 //HIRModel.cpp